 Once while watching the Boston Marathon I thought, how cool to be an elite runner, leading the pack.
 Then I realized that Mike and I are part of an elite group of caregivers who run marathons every day in order to save our children.

 Throughout this ordeal people asked us, "How do you do it?
 How do you keep moving forward and keep everything straight?"
 We didn't have a choice.
 Like most parents, we will do anything to save our children.
 It helps to have a great partner and a support group of friends and family.

 Here are some tips for others in our shoes:

 We were a family of five who took a turn we didn't expect.
 We'll never know where the other road would have gone, because we took this one.
 We met people who enriched our lives in ways we never could have imagined – caregivers, experts, and other families.
 As a family we love each other more, because we almost lost one of us.

-Find out more about support programs and other resources for children and their families at Dana-Farber/Children's Hospital Cancer Center:
+Find out more about support programs and other resources for children and their families at Dana-Farber/Boston Children's Cancer and Blood Disorders Center:

 Dana-Farber Cancer Institute, 450 Brookline Avenue, Boston, MA 02215 | Call us toll-free: